-In the first year of my post-doctoral fellowship, I have produced four articles, two published, one accepted and one imminent submission to academic journals.
+In my current post-doctoral fellowship, I have published four articles and have a fifth in review in academic journals.
 A publication at the Journal of Medical Ethics addresses a new critique of moral enhancement that deems it unnecessary given we have traditional means of moral progress.
 I argued this critique makes overly bold assumptions about moral progress; for instance, it overstates the case for moral progress driving a decrease in violence.
 An article published at Neuroethics argues that moral traits are unusually fragile, and consequently that moral enhancement is risky.
-An accepted article at AJOB Neuroscience develops desiderata for a framework for moral enhancement to deal with these risks, compares potential frameworks, and concludes that common proposals fare poorly.
-A submitted article argues that although the creation of drastically better persons might be desirable, it is undermined by the fact that these individuals might not be our psychological continuants.
+An article at AJOB Neuroscience develops desiderata for a framework for moral enhancement to deal with these risks, compares potential frameworks, and concludes that common proposals fare poorly.
+In the Journal of Value Inquiry, I argue that although the creation of drastically better persons might be desirable, it is undermined by the fact that these individuals might not be our psychological continuants.
 Many intuitively agree with the claim that human morality is unusually complex, another submitted article formalises and defends this claim.

-I am working on four more articles which I will submit next semester.
+I am working on three more articles, the first two will be submitted in a few months.
 The present world affected by a pandemic stands more divided than before, not only precluding an expedient crisis response, but also the development of global and national social compacts that could address future threats.
 I am writing a manuscript analysing the recent decadal increase in social division, the erosion of the democratic social compact and their interaction with the COVID-19 pandemic.
 I will propose two avenues for solutions informed by moral psychology: traditional institutional reform and technological interventions.

 Drastic enhancements can harm personal identity, but the reasons for enhancing can outweigh these harms.
 The harms to personal identity affect individual interests alone, while many of the benefits of enhancement are impersonal.
-I will analyse a range of cases beyond enhancement and suggest how to balance harms to identity with impersonal benefits, and their implications to normative ethics and metaphysics.
+In a third manuscript, I will analyse a range of cases beyond enhancement, suggest how to balance harms to identity with impersonal benefits, and their implications to normative ethics and metaphysics.

 Various forms of enhancements are already being used to enhance work performance, with a prevalence of one in five in medical and academic professionals.
 Should these drugs be prescribed for worker enhancement?
 Should employees conduct drug tests banning their usage?
 What are the consequences of the current unregulated market?
 These questions touch on issues ranging from the nature of the doctor-patient relationship in medical enhancement to equality of opportunity.
 I will argue that allowing, or even requesting enhancements to meet job requirements that are also virtues is a superior alternative to the current unregulated market.